Back

 Share Now

-Why ARIA – the UK’s DARPA – is bringing “moonshot” science to THE HEAT
+Why ARIA – the UK’s DARPA – brought “moonshot” science to THE HEAT

 Jul 24

-The UK government’s new Advanced Research + Invention Agency (ARIA), modelled on DARPA, is backing “moonshots” to save the planet.
-At 🔥THE HEAT, its leaders will share their bold approach.
+The UK government’s new agency ARIA, modelled on DARPA, is backing “moonshots” to save the planet.
+At 🔥THE HEAT 2024, its leaders shared their bold approach.

 BY JOE ROWAN, July 24 2024

 The UK government’s new agency ARIA, modelled on DARPA, is backing “moonshots” to save the planet.
-At 🔥THE HEAT, its leaders will share their bold approach.
+At 🔥THE HEAT 2024, its leaders shared their bold approach.

 If science is to solve climate change, we’ll need a new generation of transformational technologies built on bold, focused, high-risk research programmes.
 ARIA is the new UK Government agency tasked with backing the scientists “reaching for the edge of the possible” — so we had to involve ARIA in THE HEAT, given the festival’s mission to connect ambitious climate scientists, founders, investors and policymakers so that magic happens.